Sign a transaction with application key

 Prerequisite: Encrypt Required Data

 Before calling this endpoint, obtain a user token from the Auth provider using your client ID and secret from the Authorise user pool.
+Then, encrypt the following JSON payload:

 {